pactus-project/pactus.org/website/learn/consensus/protocol/index.md

 \end{cases}
 $$

-These pre-votes must be justified with a appropriate justification.
+These pre-votes must be justified with an appropriate justification.
 For the first round, if the validator's timer has expired in the prepare step, the justification is $$nil$$ , and if the validator's timer expired in the precommit step, the justification is the proper quorum certificate for the prepare step at round $$r$$.